 Stroke is a debilitating disease, which can make individuals reliant on others for their care and daily needs.

 The Neurology Department at UAMS provides some of the best care in Arkansas for individuals who have had a stroke or are at risk of a stroke.
-By working with UAMS doctors who specialize in vascular surgery, neurosurgery, cardiology and neuroradiology, our multidisciplinary team offers the best diagnosis and care to you.
+By working with UAMS doctors who specialize in vascular surgery, neurosurgery, cardiology and interventional radiology, our multidisciplinary team offers diagnosis and state-of-the-art care to you 24 hours a day, seven days a week.

 In addition to our multidisciplinary approach, we also offer some of the most advanced treatments to our patients.
 Since UAMS is a teaching hospital, we participate in studies supported by the National Institutes of Health (NIH).
 These studies continue to lead to new diagnostic techniques and treatments.